dustinpfister/blog_posts/_posts/js-array-push.md

 ### 4.1 - Array splice basic example

-So then the basic idea here is to call the array slice method.
+So then the basic idea here is to call the array slice method off of an array that I want to inject elements into.
+I then given the element index location of the array where I want to inject, and then I give a value of zero for the amount of elements to remove at that location.
+I can then inject one or more elements at that index by way of one or more additional arguments after that.

 ```js
 var array = [1, 3];